 Dual-zone climate control - One temperature for the driver, one for the front seat passenger.

-Three-zone climate control (Also called multi-zone) - One temperature for the driver, one for the front seat passenger, one for the whole back row.
+Three-zone climate control (Also called multi-zone or tri-zone) - One temperature for the driver, one for the front seat passenger, one for the whole back row.

 You might be looking at your budget and wondering, should I buy a car with automatic climate control?
 What is the point of climate control?
 Will the benefits outweigh the price?

-As climate control is a system designed to give you ultimate control over your temperature,this is a decision to make based on your desired level of comfort.
+As climate control is a system designed to give you ultimate control over your temperature when driving, this is a decision to make based on your desired level of comfort.

 It can be compared to the replacement of classic crank-down windows with electric switches; it’s not essential for getting from A to B, but has enhanced the driving experience, giving the driver control over all windows whilst in motion.